AlchemicRaker/fire/README.md

 This includes the NES Sound Engine for the [FamiStudio NES Music Editor](https://famistudio.org/).

 Please see "lib/famistudio.s" for the extensive configuration options available for this engine.

+### BHOP Module (BHOP)

+This includes the WIP [BHOP](https://github.com/zeta0134/bhop) sound engine, which aims to be a drop-in replacement for FamiTracker projects.

+> This is partly implemented, but should eventually support automatic sample banking on compatible mappers.